On this page

 - Evidence of eligibility for the requested classification or extension

-- A detailed explanation of the reason for the change in status
+- Detailed explanation of the change in circumstances necessitating the status change

 - Marriage certificate